EvanThomasLuke/Awesome-AI-Security-Benchmarks/README.md

 # Awesome-AI-Security-Benchmarks
-List of AI Security benchmarks (with some datasets, working on a seperate repo for datasets)
+List of AI Security benchmarks (with some datasets, working on a seperate repo for datasets).

+THIS IS A WORK IN PROGRESS.
+I need to fix some of the categorizations and add more.

 Come chat about AI Security benchmarks in the AI Hacking Discord [https://discord.com/channels/1422426099391922258/1422426100067471462/1469143844216897588](https://discord.gg/9AJnkNe6RE )